C-bowman/inference-tools/README.md

 ## Installation

-inference-tools is available from the python package index [PyPI](https://pypi.org/project/inference-tools/), so can be easily installed using [pip](https://pip.pypa.io/en/stable/) as follows:
+inference-tools is available from [PyPI](https://pypi.org/project/inference-tools/), so can be easily installed using [pip](https://pip.pypa.io/en/stable/) as follows:
 ```
 pip install inference-tools